🕊️CEASEFIRE: Iran War Day 40 — 2-Week Pause Announced —Live Tracker →

 US Troop Deployments

 The United States stations 173,000 service members across 80 countries — a permanent global military presence with no parallel in human history.
+US Special Operations forces operated in 134 countries in 2023.
 No other nation has troops in more than a handful of foreign countries.
 America has them in 80.

 173,000